-Sisters of Providence Funded Initiatives
+Sisters of Providence of St. Vincent de Paul Community Impact Funded Initiatives

 The funded initiatives address gaps in community infrastructure that make it difficult to access and navigate existing programs, services, and supports.